holepunchto/bare-android/README.md

 # Bare on Android

-Example of embedding Bare in an Android application.
+Example of embedding Bare in an Android application using <https://github.com/holepunchto/bare-kit>.

 ## License